Stable cohomology of polyvector fields: Introduction

+We define\footnote{In the following it will be important that the elements of $\Tpoly$ are polynomials and not power series, as are often considered in physics.
+The power series version requires different methods, cf. \cite{shoikhet, meoriented}.}

-There is a natural subalgebra $\Tpoly^{\geq 2}\subset \Tpoly$ given by at least quadratic polynomials, i.e., polynomials $P$ such that $P(0)=P'(0)=0$.
+There is a natural subalgebra $\Tpoly^{\geq 2}\subset \Tpoly$ given by at least quadratic polynomials.
 In the following, we will forget the graded commutative product on $\Tpoly$, we are only interested in the $\Lie\{1\}$ structure.\footnote{Here $\Lie\{1\}$ is the degree shifted Lie operad.
 Defining a $\Lie\{1\}$ structure on a space $V$ is equivalent to defining a $\Lie$ structure on the degree shifted space $V[1]$.
 The reader who likes $\Lie$ algebras better than $\Lie\{1\}$ algebras may replace all occurrences of $\Lie\{1\}$ by $\Lie$ and all occurrences of $\Tpoly$ by $\Tpoly[1]$.
-We work with $\Lie\{1\}$ here since it is more convenient regarding signs.} M. Kontsevich has shown the following Theorem: \begin{thm}[Kontsevich \cite{Kformal}] The $\Lie\{1\}$ algebra cohomology of $\Tpoly^{\geq 2}$ with values in the trivial representation is given by
+We work with $\Lie\{1\}$ here since it is more convenient regarding signs.} We define the graded symplectic $\Lie\{1\}$ algebra $\tsp(2n)\subset \Tpoly^{(n)}$ as the $\Lie\{1\}$ subalgebra spanned by the homogeneous quadratic polynomials.
+M. Kontsevich has shown the following Theorem: \begin{thm}[Kontsevich \cite{Kformal}] The $\Lie\{1\}$ algebra cohomology of $\Tpoly^{\geq 2}$ with values in the trivial representation is given by

-Here $H_P(\mathfrak{gl})$ is the primitive stable cohomology of the general linear $\Lie\{1\}$ algebras (see below), $\mathbf{S}(\cdot)$ is the completed symmetric product space and $\GC$ is M. Kontsevich's graph complex (see, e.g. \cite{megrt} or \cite{Kgrcomplex}). \end{thm} \begin{rem} Concretely the primitive stable cohomology $H_P(\mathfrak{gl}, \R)$ is
+Here $H_P(\tsp(2\infty),\R)$ is the primitive stable cohomology of the symplectic $\Lie\{1\}$ algebras (see below), $\mathbf{S}(\cdot)$ is the completed symmetric product space and $\GC$ is M. Kontsevich's graph complex, see \cite{megrt,Kgrcomplex} or section \ref{sec:grcomplex} below. \end{thm} \begin{rem} Concretely the primitive stable cohomology $H_P(\tsp(2\infty), \R)$ is